swblain-glyndwr/personal_project/README.md

 ### Engine
 1. Load and validate Ads from control sheet in Google Sheets
 2. Assign new customers to fixed cells, and update all customers' transient cells
-3. Utilise model scores to automatically assign one Ad per customer per Location, in accordance with the targeting specified in the configuration file
+3. Utilise model/ad scores to automatically assign one Ad per customer per Location, in accordance with the targeting specified in the configuration file
 4. Store the latest ad assignments
 ### Results
 1. Combine ad assignments with browsing data to infer impressions and clicks